Baker v. Carr

 The case arose from a lawsuit against the state of Tennessee, which had not conducted redistricting since 1901.
-The state of Tennessee argued that the composition of legislative districts constituted a nonjusticiable political question, as the U.S. Supreme Court had held in Colegrove v.
+Tennessee argued that the composition of legislative districts constituted a nonjusticiable political question, as the U.S. Supreme Court had held in Colegrove v.
 Green (1946).
-In a majority opinion joined by five other justices, Associate Justice William J. Brennan Jr. held that redistricting did not qualify as a political question, though he remanded the case to the federal district court for further proceedings.
-Associate Justice Felix Frankfurter strongly dissented, arguing that the Court's decision cast aside history and judicial restraint and violated the separation of powers between legislatures and courts.
+In a majority opinion joined by five other justices, Justice William J. Brennan Jr. held that redistricting did not qualify as a political question, though he remanded the case to the federal district court for further proceedings.
+Justice Felix Frankfurter strongly dissented, arguing that the Court's decision cast aside history and judicial restraint and violated the separation of powers between legislatures and courts.

 The case did not have any immediate effect on electoral districts, but it set an important precedent regarding the power of federal courts to address redistricting.
-In 1964, the Supreme Court would hand down two cases, Wesberry v.
+In 1964, the Supreme Court handed down two cases, Wesberry v.
 Sanders and Reynolds v.
-Sims, which required the United States House of Representatives and state legislatures to establish electoral districts of equal population on the principle of one person, one vote.
+Sims, that required the United States House of Representatives and state legislatures to establish electoral districts of equal population on the principle of one person, one vote.

 Background

-Plaintiff Charles Baker was a Republican who lived in Shelby County, Tennessee, and had served as the mayor of Millington, Tennessee, near Memphis.
-The Tennessee State Constitution required that legislative districts for the Tennessee General Assembly be redrawn every ten years to provide for districts of substantially equal population (as was to be done for congressional districts).
+Plaintiff Charles Baker was a Republican who lived in Shelby County, Tennessee, and had served as the mayor of Millington, near Memphis.
+The Tennessee State Constitution required that the Tennessee General Assembly's legislative districts be redrawn every ten years to provide for districts of substantially equal population (as was to be done for congressional districts).
 Baker's complaint was that Tennessee had not redistricted since 1901, in response to the 1900 census.
+He was represented by Charles S. Rhyne, a Washington, D.C. attorney and former president of the American Bar Association.

 By the time of Baker's lawsuit, the population had shifted such that his district in Shelby County had about ten times as many residents as some of the rural districts.
-The votes of rural citizens were overrepresented compared to those of urban citizens.
-Baker's argument was that this discrepancy was causing him to fail to receive the "equal protection of the laws" required by the Fourteenth Amendment.
-Defendant Joe Carr was sued in his position as Secretary of State for Tennessee.
-Carr was not the person who set the district lines – the state legislature had done that – but was sued ex officio as the person who was ultimately responsible for the conduct of elections in the state and for the publication of district maps.
+Rural citizens' votes were thus overrepresented compared to those of urban citizens.
+Baker's argument was that this discrepancy was causing him to fail to receive the "equal protection of the laws" the Fourteenth Amendment requires.
+Defendant Joe Carr was sued in his position as Tennessee Secretary of State.
+Carr was not the person who set the district lines – the state legislature had done that – but was sued ex officio as the person ultimately responsible for the conduct of elections in the state and the publication of district maps.

-The state of Tennessee argued that the composition of legislative districts was essentially a political question, not a judicial one, as had been held by Colegrove v.
+Tennessee argued that the composition of legislative districts was essentially a political question, not a judicial one, as had been held by Colegrove v.
 Green, a plurality opinion of the Court in which Justice Felix Frankfurter declared that "Courts ought not to enter this political thicket."
 Frankfurter believed that relief for legislative malapportionment had to be won through the political process.